joshak105/gravity-simulator/README.md

 # How It Works

-* Written entirely in x64 assembly (ja105.asm) using NASM syntax
+* Written entirely in x64 assembly (gravity.asm) using NASM syntax

 * Reads simulation data from file